shubhamgupta2901/cheatsheets/sheets/projects/DependoLocker.md

 #### How it works

+* There are two flavours of the application: TABLET_MODE and CUSTOMER_MODE.
+TABLET_MODE flavour is installed in the tablet for interacting with the Lockers and CUSTOMER_MODE is distributed to users.

 * To book a locker, it can be searched from the android app through pin code of the area.
 Once the locker is selected and user books it (if it is empty?), user gets a passcode to access the locker, he can use this passcode to select a shelf and put his shipment.
 * The (same?) passcode can be shared with other people, if they want to get the shipment stored in the locker.

 #### Representing Locker

-* Locker Model looks like this:
+* A ```Locker``` looks like this:

 ```java
 public class Locker {